dadi/publish/docs/containers/LazyLoader.md

 ### `placeholder`

-The placeholder node to be rendered before load
+The placeholder node to be rendered before load.

 - type: `node`